sacdallago/bio_embeddings/examples/README.md

 ### Transfer GO annotations: `goPredSim_protbert`

 The same as [goPredSim](#transfer-go-annotations-gopredsim), but using `prottrans-bert-bfd` instead.
 You can find the reference protbert embeddings at: http://data.bioembeddings.com/public/embeddings/reference/goa/

 ---

+### `deeploc`, used for our manuscript

+This example includes sequences pulled directly from DeepLoc 1.0 (http://www.cbs.dtu.dk/services/DeepLoc/data.php).
+Annotations (`deeploc_annotations.csv`) were extracted from the FASTA headers.

+**Note**: since the FASTA file pulled from DeepLoc contains duplicate sequences, the remapping has been set to "simple".
+This is generally *discouraged*, but for the sake of simplicity of this example has been kept "as-is".

+---